stannardtyler/ixd_2025/journal/chp1.md

-# Chp 1 - Psyhopathology of Everyday Things
+# Chp 1 - Psychopathology of Everyday Things

 Welcome to the discussion - before opening the floor, I’d like to ask you all some questions related to the text